emqx/eip/active/0024-opentelemetry-trace-integration.md

 ![An actual EMQX trace example as exported by POC implementation](0024-assets/trace-export-example.png)

-Any other processing steps/events like client connection, authentication, subscription are currently not considered for OpenTelemetry tracing (**TBD**) due to the following reasons:
+Any other processing steps/events like client connection, authentication, subscription are currently not considered for OpenTelemetry tracing due to the following reasons:

 - these actions are not directly associated with the main traceable entity (message) defined above
 - these actions seem not absolutely suitable for distributed tracing, they can be probably traced only as internal EMQX events